 The TRUE definition of quality is reduction of variation about the mean.
 As quality experts note, unless you have data, you have no business talking about quality.
-Texas Spine and Scoliosis, Austin, a multidisciplinary group of specialists in physical medicine (Dr. Moroz and Dr. Pena), orthopedic surgery (Dr. Geck and Dr. Truumees) and neurosurgery (Dr. Stokes), is a work in progress with the goal of improving how we care for back and neck patients.
+Texas Spine and Scoliosis, Austin — a multidisciplinary spine center with fellowship-trained spine specialists in physical therapy, physical medicine & rehabilitation, orthopedic surgery and neurosurgery — is one of the few spine centers in the nation tracking and publishing their clinical outcomes for back and neck pain and scoliosis.

-Unlike most providers of back and neck pain, a spine center typically receives the most complex patients.
-One of every three patients coming in the front door has had previous back surgery at other clinics.
-Additionally, 48% of new patients referred into the spine center have red flag symptoms like numbness into a leg or arm, which implies discrelated symptoms, rather than simple acute back or neck strain.
+Unlike most providers of back and neck pain, a regional spine center typically receives the most complex patients.
+At Texas Spine and Scoliosis, about one of every three patients coming in the front door has had previous back surgery at other clinics.
+Additionally, half of new patients coming into the spine center have red flag symptoms like numbness into a leg or arm, which are symptoms of a herniated disc, rather than simple acute back or neck muscle strain.
 This severity of new patients presents a challenge for a spine center.
 Still, the spine center emphasized non-surgical options first, holding surgery as the last resort.